Atlas Shrugged: Context and writing

 Rand's stated goal for writing the novel was "to show how desperately the world needs prime movers and how viciously it treats them" and to portray "what happens to the world without them".
 The core idea for the book came to her during a 1943 telephone conversation with her friend Isabel Paterson, who asserted that Rand owed it to her readers to write fiction about her philosophy.
 Rand disagreed and replied, "What if I went on strike?
 What if all the creative minds of the world went on strike? ...
 That would make a good novel".
 After the conversation ended, Rand's husband Frank O'Connor, who had overheard, affirmed to Rand, "That would make a good novel."
 Rand then began Atlas Shrugged to depict the morality of rational self-interest, by exploring the consequences of a strike by intellectuals refusing to supply their inventions, art, business leadership, scientific research, or new ideas to the rest of the world.

 Rand began the first draft of the novel on September 2, 1946.
-She initially thought it would be easy to write and completed quickly, but as she considered the complexity of the philosophical issues she wanted to address, she realized it would take longer.
+She initially thought it would be easy to write and complete quickly; however, as she considered the complexity of the philosophical issues she wanted to address, she realized it would take longer.
 After ending a contract to write screenplays for Hal Wallis and finishing her obligations for the film adaptation of The Fountainhead, Rand worked full-time on the novel that she tentatively titled The Strike.
 By the summer of 1950, she had written 18 chapters; by September 1951, she had written 21 chapters and was working on the last of the novel's three sections.

 As Rand completed new chapters, she read them to a circle of young admirers who had begun gathering at her home to discuss philosophy.
 This group included Nathaniel Branden, his wife Barbara Branden, Barbara's cousin Leonard Peikoff, and economist Alan Greenspan.
 Progress on the novel slowed considerably in 1953, when Rand began working on Galt's lengthy radio address.
 She spent more than two years completing the speech, finishing it on October 13, 1955.
-The remaining chapters proceeded more quickly, and by November 1956 Rand was ready to submit the almost-completed manuscript to publishers.
+The remaining chapters proceeded more quickly; by November 1956, Rand was ready to submit the almost-completed manuscript to publishers.
 Atlas Shrugged was Rand's last completed work of fiction.
 It marked a turning point in her life—the end of her career as a novelist and the beginning of her role as a popular philosopher.